twilio-se-anz/kanga-bank-functions/README.md

 This is an example project showing how to use Twilio Serverless functions with Prisma with Supabase

+## Twilio Studio Flow

+Check out the `flow.json` file in the `assets` folder.

+Import it into Twilio Studio and modify the URL endpoint

+You will also require an airtable account and API key

 ### Configuration

 Check out the `example.env` file for configuration settings, make a copy and call it `.env`